Symmetry indicators and anomalous surface states of topological crystalline insulators: Symmetry indicators and bulk topology

 When the SG is further endowed with an $n$-fold rotation symmetry $C_{n}$ ($n=2,3,4,6$) or screw symmetry ($C_n$ rotation followed by a fractional translation along the rotation axis) whose axis is orthogonal to the mirror plane, one can diagnose the mirror Chern number $C_M$ modulo $n$ by multiplying the rotation eigenvalues~\cite{Fang12}.
+(For simplicity, in the following we will often leave the direction of a rotation or screw symmetry implicit, and, whenever necessary, label that as the $z$ axis corresponding to the third momentum coordinate.)
 Naively, each $C_M$ mod $n$ produces a $\mathbb{Z}_n$ factor in $X_{{\rm BS}}$.
 However, we sometimes find a ``doubled" $\mathbb{Z}_{2n}$ factor in $X_{{\rm BS}}$.
 The mechanism behind this enhancement is clarified in Sec.~\ref{sec:delta} and \ref{sec:k1mCh}.

 Following the examination of these familiar indices, we find that $X_{{\rm BS}}$ in Eq.~\eqref{XBS} can be always factorized into ``weak factors" and a ``strong factor":

 Every factor in $X_{\rm BS}^{(w)}$ can be completely characterized either by the weak TI indices $\nu_i$ ($i=1,2,3$) or the weak mirror Chern number $C_M^{(k_z=0)}=C_M^{(k_z=\pi)}$, both of which can be understood as arising from stacking 2D TIs.
 On the other hand, for most SGs, the strong factor $X_{\rm BS}^{(s)}$ cannot be fully understood by these familiar indicators.
 We will thus focus on the strong factor in the reminder of this section.